-Enhancing Diversity In Higher Education and the Professoriate
+Enhancing CAMPUS CLIMATE In Higher Education and the Professoriate

-When it comes to higher education and the professoriate, the Graduate and Professional School has doubled our effort to enhance diversity and inclusion.
-Although Texas A&M stands out nationally for awarding advanced degrees to Underrepresented Minority (URM) students, our current rates of retention and graduation do not satisfy us.
+When it comes to higher education and the professoriate, the Graduate and Professional School has enhanced our campus climate efforts.
+Although Texas A&M stands out nationally for awarding advanced degrees to underrepresented minority (URM) students, our current rates of retention and graduation do not satisfy us.
 We are determined to do better.

 Average time to Degree, 2019-2020

 We are committed to making the institutional changes necessary to create a more supportive, inclusive environment and improve the student experience.
 This is why we have sharpened our focus on programming that improves recruitment, retention, and professional training for students from URS populations.

 Texas A&M’s rare triple designation as a land-, sea- and space-grant institution reflects the broad scope of its research, which includes ongoing projects funded by prominent and diverse agencies, such as the National Science Foundation, the National Institutes of Health, and the National Security Agency.